JakeSteam/blog-programming/_posts/2018-09-05-loco-3-exporting-strings.md

 1. **Locale selection**: Locale selection allows you to either export a single, multiple or all locales.
 If multiple are selected, a zip file will be provided with each file inside a folder structure suited for the export format (4).
 2. **Locale fallback**: Specifying a default locale allows missing strings to be provided with a default translation, this can be useful when a translation has not been completed yet, but all strings are required to build the project.
 3. **Tag filter**: Multiple tags can be used to ensure only the relevant strings are exported.
-For example, a “Password Reset” module of an app may only need the strings tagged “Password Reset”.
+For example, a "Password Reset" module of an app may only need the strings tagged "Password Reset".
 [More info on tags](/loco-1-string-management-for-multi-platform-multi-locale-projects/).
 4. **File format**: The format of the exported data.
 This will be covered fully in the next section.
 5. **Index**: This specifies what ID should be used for the text.
-Usually this will be the string name (“Asset ID”), but for some use cases it may be useful to use a different locale’s full string.
+Usually this will be the string name ("Asset ID"), but for some use cases it may be useful to use a different locale's full string.
-6. **Order**: By default, strings are ordered by date added, this options provides the ability to order by a string’s Asset ID instead.
+6. **Order**: By default, strings are ordered by date added, this options provides the ability to order by a string's Asset ID instead.
 7. **Status**: Similar to the Tag Filter, this allows only exporting strings that have a specific status / flag, for example only exporting translated strings.
 8. **API Endpoint**: The URL to call to export strings at the current settings, this will be covered in more detail in Part 4 of this series.